From BR Bullpen

 "The Penguin" always had a walk that looked like he couldn't possibly be a decent fielder, but his range factors at third base proved otherwise.
 He also had a good on-base percentage at a time when walks were not much appreciated by fans.
 Based on similarity scores, the most similar player by far to Cey is Robin Ventura.
 There are distinct similarities, but Ventura played in an era when hitting was easier.

 Cey has appeared five times on television shows, including once on "Columbo" and once on "Murder, She Wrote".
+In 1976, Cey recorded a single called "Third Base Bag" which was played regularly at Dodger Stadium but otherwise failed to become a hit.
+The B-side was another baseball-themed song, "One Game at a Time".

 As of the year 2000, Cey worked for the Dodgers' Marketing and Community Affairs department.
 As of June 2008, Cey was part of the Dodgers' Speakers Bureau.
 Here is a 2008 photo: Cey, Scully and Lasorda